ULJ-Yale/library/data/parcellations/ColeAnticevicNetPartition/README.md

 The cortical network partition was extended into subcortex.
 This was accomplished by labeling each subcortical voxel with the cortical network with the strongest average Pearson correlation.

-See the main publication reporting this partition for more information: Ji JL, Spronk M, Kulkarni K, Repovs G, Anticevic A, Cole MW (In Press) "Mapping the human brain's cortical-subcortical functional network organization".
-NeuroImage. https://doi.org/10.1016/j.neuroimage.2018.10.006 [Open access preprint: http://doi.org/10.1101/206292]
+See the main publication reporting this partition for more information: Ji JL*, Spronk M*, Kulkarni K, Repovs G, Anticevic A**, Cole MW** (2019).
+"Mapping the human brain's cortical-subcortical functional network organization".
+NeuroImage.
+185:35–57. doi:10.1016/j.neuroimage.2018.10.006 [* = equal contribution; ** = senior authors] https://doi.org/10.1016/j.neuroimage.2018.10.006 [Open access preprint: http://doi.org/10.1101/206292]

-The Glasser2016 parcels are available here: https://balsa.wustl.edu/sceneFile/show/lLMz
+The Glasser2016 parcels are available here: https://balsa.wustl.edu/study/show/RVVG

+More info on the cortical parcels is available in the main and supplemental documents released as part of the main Glasser2016 publication (e.g., details in Table 1 of the Supplementary Neuroanatomical Results document, page 81):
+Glasser, Matthew F, Timothy S Coalson, Emma C Robinson, Carl D Hacker, John Harwell, Essa Yacoub, Kamil Ugurbil, et al. (2016).
+"A Multi-Modal Parcellation of Human Cerebral Cortex."
+Nature, July. doi:10.1038/nature18933. http://www.nature.com/doifinder/10.1038/nature18933

 Software versions this release was tested on:
 Connectome Workbench 1.3.2